-In total, the Diabetes Clinical Research Center is currently following more 1,000 research participants in our studies conducted at Mass General.
+In total, the researchers from the Diabetes Clinical Research Center are currently following more 1,000 research participants in our studies conducted at Mass General.
 Click on the page links for more information about these studies.

 In addition to the clinical trial studies highlighted above, the MGH Diabetes Unit has performed studies of human physiology and numerous epidemiologic studies in collaboration with the Framingham Heart Study, Baltimore Longitudinal Study of Aging, and Nurses and Physicians Health Studies that have explored the risk factors of diabetes and its complications and in particular the relationship between glycemia and heart disease.
 Other areas of active research include quality improvement, translation, and health care policy research.